How to leave a flat and get your deposit back

 Disagreements about deductions are usually the part when lawyers come in.
 If your landlord isn’t willing to refund a part of the deposit and you feel his reasons aren’t justified, you can file a civil lawsuit against him: or threaten him with one.
 Such “letter before legal action”, předžalobní výzva in Czech, especially with an attorney’s signature underneath, can make a big difference.
 If you ever stand in front of a judge, the landlord has the burden of proof: he’s the one who must prove that the deductions were rightful and reasonable.
 If he fails, he must return the deposit plus pay for all your legal costs.

-Start by contacting our consultants, or the Integration centre.
+Start by reading our manual on what to do when your landlord is not returning your deposit.
+You can also contact the Integration centre for legal advice.
 There’s also the Tenants’ Association that offers free consultations regarding legal issues connected with renting a property.
 They have an office in Brno, but they’re not primarily English-friendly.

 Through the eyes of a real-estate agent